GJDuck/e9patch/doc/e9tool-user-guide.md

   See the `examples/state.c` example for the structure layout.
   Except for `%rip`, the values in the structure can be modified, in which case the corresponding register will be updated accordingly.
-* The `static` version of some arguments gives the address relative to the ELF base, given by the formula: *runtime address = ELF address + ELF base*.
-  This corresponds to the value used by the matching.
 * The `NAME[i]` argment will either be an integer or a string, depending on corresponding value type from the `NAME.csv` file.